Ajax-PHP Rating Stars Script

 To create a list which ranks the score of multiple voted items, based on highest rating, perform a MySQL Select in the "rtgitems" table.
 This table stores the voted items (in "item" column), points (in "totalrate" column), and number of votes (in "nrrates" column).

-• If you want to use this Rating Script in pages that are in different folders, open the "ratings.js" file (in "ratingfiles" directory), and replace this code (line 115):
+• If you want to use this Rating Script in pages that are in different folders, and the current settings not works, open the "ratings.js" file (in "ratingfiles" directory), and replace this code (line 115):

 With this line of code (to use the absolute path to the "ratings.php" file):